electiveCourses/Fine-Tuning-Large-Language-Model-for-Toxic-Text-Generation/docs/steps_idea.md

 - Implement gradient accumulation

 ### Step 14: RL Alignment
-- Configure DPO with β=0.1
+- Configure DPO with $\beta$=0.1 | PPO or GRPO
 - Design reward function:
   - Toxicity score (70%)
   - Fluency (20%)
   - Diversity (10%)
 - Implement reward clipping
+- in case of PPO or GRPO, use toxicity score as reward function
+- in case of DPO, use Bradley-Terry reward model

 ## Phase 6: Safety & Evaluation
 ### Step 15: Output Generation